williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/byo_saml.md

 For Outbound SAML, complete the following four steps.

-1. In the Okta user interface, select **Applications > Applications** and choose your app.
+1. In the Okta user interface, select **Applications** and choose your app.
 2. Select **Sign-On Options**.
 3. Click **View Setup Instructions**, as shown below. <br />{% img saml_setup_link.png alt:"Accessing SAML Setup Instructions" %}
 4. Perform the setup for your app again, using the instructions provided.
 During this setup, you will upload the certificate in a specified format, the metadata, or the certificate fingerprint.